ml-retrospectives/ml-retrospectives.github.io/_pages/02_how.md

 We’ve tried to make writing and submitting a retrospective as simple as possible.
 There are three steps:

-**Step 1:**  *Pick a past paper of yours*, where you have something to say beyond what’s already in the paper.
+>**Step 1:**  **Pick a past paper of yours**, where you have something to say beyond what’s already in the paper.

-**Step 2:**  *Write your retrospective!* You can use our [retrospectives template](https://github.com/ml-retrospectives/retrospectives/blob/master/_posts/2099-01-01-retro-template.md), or write it from scratch.
+>**Step 2:**  **Write your retrospective!** You can use our [retrospectives template](https://github.com/ml-retrospectives/retrospectives/blob/master/_posts/2099-01-01-retro-template.md), or write it from scratch.
 If you’re not sure what to write, see our ‘What to write’ section below, or look at some [examples](https://ml-retrospectives.github.io/retrospectives/accepted_retrospectives/) of previous retrospectives.

+>**Step 3:**  **Submit your retrospective** by submitting a pull request to our GitHub repository [here](https://github.com/ml-retrospectives/retrospectives), with your file in the `_posts` folder.

+Once we confirm that the retrospective was written by an author of the original paper, it’ll be listed on the website!
+We strongly recommend that you update your paper on arXiv (if possible) to include a link to your retrospective as a footnote on the first page, and that you let the co-authors of your original paper know that you'll be submitting a retrospective!

 There is no minimum or maximum page limit --- you can write a short update in 20 minutes, or a long article with additional results, graphs, and new perspectives.

-**Step 3:**  *Submit your retrospective* by submitting a pull request to our GitHub repository [here](https://github.com/ml-retrospectives/retrospectives), using the pull request template.
-Once we confirm that the retrospective was written by an author of the original paper, it’ll be listed on the website!
-We strongly recommend that you update your paper on arXiv (if possible) to include a link to your retrospective as a footnote on the first page.
-We also recommend that you let the co-authors of your original paper know that you'll be submitting a retrospective!

 Retrospectives are written in Markdown, which is basically a text file with some simple formatting to support  images and code snippets, and that looks nice on a web page.
 If you’re unfamiliar with Markdown, see a quick cheat sheet [here](https://en.support.wordpress.com/markdown-quick-reference/) or a longer intro [here](https://www.markdownguide.org/getting-started/).
 If you’re not sure how to make a pull request, there are many tutorials online, for example [here](https://help.github.com/en/articles/creating-a-pull-request).
 If you have questions about this process, contact *lowe.ryan.t@gmail.com*.